lcpp-org/RustBCA/README.md

 Optional Dependencies:
 * HDF5 libraries
 * `rcpr`: https://github.com/drobnyjt/rcpr (will be automatically installed when built with `--features cpr_rootfinder`)
+* If building with rcpr, cmake _must_ be installed to build the LAPACK/BLAS backend of ndarray-linalg
 * Python 3.6+
 * Numpy, Matplotlib, toml, Shapely, scipy